-Best For: Anyone looking for a pitcher to use for filtering well water, or to be prepared for an emergency situation.
+Anyone looking for a pitcher to use for filtering well water, or to be prepared for an emergency situation.
 The Epic Nano is one of the top performing pitcher water filters in terms of contaminant removal.

 - If you get your water from a well, the Epic Nano is a cost-effective filtration system that can remove harmful impurities from your water, making it safe to drink.